Meshulim Feish Lowy

-Meshulim Feish Segal Lowy II (משולם פייש סג"ל לאווי, Magyarized: Lőwy Ferencz; 11 April 1921 – 12 August 2015) was the fourth Grand Rebbe of the Tosh Hasidic dynasty.
+Meshilem Feish Segal Lowy II (משולם פייש סג"ל לאווי, Magyarized: Lőwy Ferencz; 11 April 1921 – 12 August 2015) was the fourth Grand Rebbe of the Tosh Hasidic dynasty.

 Biography

 Early life

 Lowy was born in Nyírtass, northeastern Hungary.
 His father Mordecai Márton was the oldest son of Grand Rebbe Elimelech, leader of the native Tosh Hasidim, and his mother Cirel (née Fekete) had been daughter to the chief rabbi of Nyírbátor.
 He was named after his great-grandfather Meshulim Feish Lowy I (1821 – 1875), the founder of the sect.
 In 1930, Mordecai was appointed rabbi of Demecser.
 Upon reaching the age of twelve, the boy was sent to study at the yeshiva of his uncle, Ascher Adolf Lőwy, in Nagykálló.
 On 2 December 1942 his grandfather died, and Mordecai succeeded him as Grand Rebbe.

 In 1943, the young Lowy was drafted into the Labour Service, to which ethnic minorities and "politically unreliable elements" were recruited in lieu of regular military service.
 He was sent to a labour camp in Kassa, where the inspectors regarded him as insane due to his extreme piety, largely ignoring his conduct and allowing him to maintain a fairly observant lifestyle.
 Later on he was reassigned to a camp in Margitta.
 As a Labor Serviceman, he was saved from deportation when German forces entered Hungary on 19 March 1944, while most of his extended family was murdered in Auschwitz during the summer.

 In October 1944, Lowy's camp was liberated by the Red Army.
 He wandered across the country, seeking survivors in Kisvárda, Makó and other cities.
 In 1946, he married Chava Weingarten.
 Eventually, the remnants of his father's Hasidim crowned him Rebbe at Nyíregyháza in 1948.
 Lowy remained in Hungary for a further two-and-a-half years, until the growing threat of the Communist regime motivated him to instruct his followers to leave their country.